SoyBison/academic-kickstart/content/post/bandcamp_proposal.md

 <div class="text_cell_render border-box-sizing rendered_html">

-### How do indie musicians use visual signs to indicate their subgenre?[¶](#How-do-indie-musicians-use-visual-signs-to-indicate-their-subgenre?){.anchor-link} {#How-do-indie-musicians-use-visual-signs-to-indicate-their-subgenre?}
+### How do indie musicians use visual signs to indicate their subgenre?

 This exploration will work by gathering album covers from bandcamp.